chatwoot/docs/docs/user-guide/conversation-workflow.md

 </div>

-Automated response set in[channel greeting message](add-inbox-settings.md) will immediately be displayed on the screen as a reply.
+Automated response set in [channel greeting message](add-inbox-settings.md) will immediately be displayed on the screen as a reply.
 In addition, two more automated messages will be sent by 'bot' to collect customer's information - email id - for further communication and record.

 ### Campaigns